-- Never allow children to operate, play with, or crawl inside the refrigerator. - Never clean refrigerator parts with flammable fluids.
-The fumes can create a fire hazard or explosion. - FOR YOUR SAFETY •
+Never allow children to operate, play with, or crawl inside the refrigerator.
+FOR YOUR SAFETY •

-DO NOT STORE OR USE GASOLINE OR OTHER FLAMMABLE VAPORS AND LIQUIDS IN THE VICINITY OF THIS OR ANY OTHER APPLIANCE.
+DO NOT STORE OR USE GASOLINE OR

+OTHER FLAMMABLE VAPORS AND LIQ-UIDS IN THE VICINITY OF THIS OR ANY OTHER APPLIANCE.
 THE FUMES CAN CREATE A FIRE HAZARD OR EXPLOSION.